anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

 padRight(n) - append space from right to create string of at least n length padRight(n,c) - append char c from right to create string of at least n length

-empty(X) - if value is null or empty (IEnumerable.length = 0) it will replace value with X offset(D\:H:M) - DateTime value will be offsetted by parsed Timestamp (special sign : is escaped with \) collapse - if value is null or empty (IEnumerable.length = 0) current context will be collapsed; tag will be removed - resize(tag, 0) will be invoked collapse-nested - if value is null or empty (IEnumerable.length = 0) context matching all related tags will be collapsed; specified and all nested tags will be removed - resize(tags, 0) will be invoked
+offset(D\:H:M) - DateTime value will be offsetted by parsed Timestamp (special sign : is escaped with \) collapse - if value is null or empty (IEnumerable.length = 0) current context will be collapsed; tag will be removed - resize(tag, 0) will be invoked collapse-nested - if value is null or empty (IEnumerable.length = 0) context matching all related tags will be collapsed; specified and all nested tags will be removed - resize(tags, 0) will be invoked